 Therefore, it is important to evaluate emerging digital technologies in consideration of user requirements and the needs of IALA membership.
 Such an evaluation will be a preliminary, high level, desktop study.
 It will identify the key features and capabilities advantages/disadvantages, limitations and application to aids to navigation, VTS and other services and systems within the remit of IALA.

 For this purpose, a simplified set of assessment criteria has been established to provide a consistent review approach.
 However, it is recognised that innovation and new technologies cannot always be easily measured by extant processes.
-Accordingly, the review process is to be considered an initial step in determining further steps that may be taken to confirm that technology is appropriate and feasible for the use of IALA members.
-When providing information on a new technology the organisation which provides the information should also identify how the technology may be used by IALA members.
+Accordingly, the review process is to be considered an initial step in determining further steps that may be taken to confirm that technology is appropriate and feasible for the use of IALA members..

 Staged Approach

-While the template provided in this Guideline can be used in isolation, there is benefit in sharing the results of an initial review with IALA for consideration in the appropriate IALA technical committee.
-The staged approach is identified within the context of a review within the IALA ENAV Committee.
+The template provided in this Guideline can be used by IALA members in conducting assessments of developing technologies.
+There may also be benefit in sharing the results of an initial review with IALA for consideration in the appropriate IALA technical committee..

 Stage 1: Propose Technology

-The proposers of a new candidate technology are requested to answer the questions in “Technology Candidate Response” column within the table in annex A. The proposal, along with any supporting input paper and presentation on the technology, should be provided as input to the appropriate IALA technical committee.
+The proposers of a new candidate technology are requested to answer the questions in “Technology Candidate Response” column within the table in annex A.

 Stage 2: Review

-Once the table has been completed, if submitted, IALA will review the findings and identify next steps, including providing indication if the candidate technology appears to be suitable for further, more detailed, analysis.
+Once the table has been completed, the table can be reviewed by the IALA member, who can then identify next steps, including providing indication if the candidate technology appears to be suitable for further, more detailed, analysis.

 Each element provided in the table will be reviewed and marked as red, amber or green, depending on the expert opinion as to the suitability of the technology to address that criteria.